Build a Holiday Campaign in Klaviyo (Step-by-Step with Guide)

 Although the numbers sound great, before you get serious about starting a convenience store, take a quick breath.
 Opening a corner store can be a great way to be your own boss, but it also comes with its share of challenges.

-Theft, low margins, and inflation can make profitability elusive.
+Theft, low margins, and inflation can make it hard to stay profitable.
 Not to mention, corner store owners must keep up with changing regulations (especially if they sell alcohol or tobacco products).

-However, if you create a sound convenience store business plan and, most importantly, have the capital to launch, starting a convenience store can be a fruitful endeavor.
+If you make a solid business plan and have the money to get started, opening a convenience store can be a great opportunity.

 Curious about the economics of opening a convenience store?
 Or do you have questions about where to get started?
 This guide covers everything you need to know about how to start a convenience store.
 From business planning to estimating start-up costs and everything in between.